ying2829/Kaggle-CaseSturdy/Business Project/READ.md

 * **November**: showed a clear peak in both variance and percentage, highlighting a month of significant change that may warrant further investigation.
 * **December**: displayed a stark decline in both metrics, indicating a return to more stable conditions as the year concluded.

-**Conclusion**
-The analysis of variance and variance percentage from June to December 2024 highlights notable trends in performance metrics.
-July stands out for its high variance, while December reflects a return to stability.
-Therefore, it appears that fluctuations during the summer season are more pronounced than in the winter season.
-Observationally, it is evident that individuals tend to take vacations and travel more frequently in the summer months, while they typically remain at home to celebrate Thanksgiving and Christmas during the winter.
-This pattern suggests that seasonal behaviors significantly influence market dynamics and performance.

 * Top 3 profitable months in 2025
 ```Bigquery
 WITH cte AS (SELECT REGEXP_EXTRACT(CAST(calendar.date AS STRING),  r'(\d+)-\d+-\d+') AS year,